-- Water Transfer Infrastructure Environmental Authorisation was granted by the former Department of Environmental Affairs, which is now known as the Department of Forestry, Fisheries and the Environment (DFFE), on 18 March 2019; and - Quarries and Borrow Pits Environmental Authorisation was granted by the Department of Mineral Resources and Energy (DMRE) on 6 January 2022 and 22 September 2022 respectively.
+- a.
+Water Transfer Infrastructure Environmental Authorisation was granted by the former Department of Environmental Affairs, which is now known as the Department of Forestry, Fisheries and the Environment (DFFE), on 18 March 2019; and - Department of Mineral Resources and Energy (DMRE) on 6 January 2022 and 22 September 2022 respectively.